05 July, 2017

 Can we keep it?
 Seriously?

-I was told by me wife to go out and round the thing up.
+I was ordered by me wife to go out and round the thing up.
 She'd call the local officer of the law and see if someone's horse had gone missing.
-Yeah right Tonya, you do that while I go out and look for a wandering hungry bear as I try to corral a large white beastie, functioning on NO breakfast and 1/2 a cup of coffee.
+Yeah, right, Tonya, you do that while I go out and look for a wandering hungry bear as I try to corral a large white beastie, functioning on NO breakfast and 1/2 a cup of coffee.

 I was near beside meself with Guido jumping up and down about finders keepers and O'Hare raising his glasses so he could "see" the horse clomping around the back.
-The little one could care less, he be after all, into race cars, not horses, horses are too slow for the wee laddie.
+The little one couldn't care less; he was, after all, into race cars, not horses; horses are too slow for the wee laddie.

-"Here Da, take the rope!"
-Guido shoved an old clothesline in me hand.
+"Here, Da, take the rope!"
+Guido shoved an old clothesline in my hand.

 "And do what with it?"
 I could hear the high pitch in me voice which happens when I get nervous.